14 Best Things To Do in Sintra, Portugal

 There’s an observation deck from which you can safely take in the panoramic views, and you can also visit Cabo da Roca’s lighthouse, which is open to visitors.
 The lighthouse was built back in the 17th century to help with guiding ships to Lisbon.

-Cabo da Roca’s significance as the most western point in Europe means you can get a special souvenir there –a certificate of attendance, in manuscript handwriting, as a reminder of passage through the westernmost point of mainland Europe.
+Cabo da Roca’s significance as the most western point in Europe means you can get a special souvenir there.
+A certificate of attendance!
+Be sure to pick up your certificate, which comes in manuscript handwriting, as a reminder of passage through the westernmost point of mainland Europe.

 the lighthouse, cliffs, ocean, and blue skies at Cabo da Roca, near Sintra Portugal